jahrei/arch-setup/README.md

 ohmyzsh - https://github.com/ohmyzsh/ohmyzsh/
 - zsh customization, unsure if willing to keep on system due to some people telling me its unnecessary and bloat

+# Optional and For Fun

+pipes.sh -

+cmatrix -

+cli-visualizer/vis -

 # Guide

 WIP, probably not going to put this in for a while unless I'm really bored one day